GlobalFishingWatch/GFW_technical_documentation/Home.md

 # GFW BigQuery Documentation

-This wiki contains descriptions of the main GFW data products (e.g. fishing effort, encounters, ports, etc.) and how/when to use the associated BigQuery tables.
+This wiki includes the primary documentation of Global Fishing Watch's data and infrastructure.
+It outlines how data are processed, where data are located, and the key data products (e.g. fishing effort, encounters, ports, etc.) and how/when to use the associated BigQuery tables.

 ## Data Products